TaceoLabs/docs/docs/network-config.md

-# Configuration
+# Network Configuration

-`co-circom` uses a configuration for general settings and network configuration.
+Out tools [coCircom CLI](./co-circom/cli/cli.md) and [coNoir CLI](./co-noir/cli/cli.md) both use a configuration for general settings and network configuration.
 The configuration can be done via a config file, environment variables, and cli arguments.
 Values are loaded in hierarchical order `file < environment variables < cli args`.